spack/spack/deploy/docs/deploy_bb5.md

   the dependency graph may be truncated by Spack (e.g. Spark, Python) ­ mainly dependencies for building

-Following this, the software package may have to be whitelisted in the module definition.
-I.e., for the `application` modules, the software package should be listed without version information in:

-    $ nvim spack/deploy/configs/applications/modules.yaml

-Under a key `whitelist`.

-Changes to either file should be committed and result in a pull request on Github.
+Changes to any file should be committed and result in a pull request on Github.
 Jenkins will build the additional software required, with all output available in a separate directory: